transeptorlabs/betsy/README.md

 An all in one cli tool to manage ERC 4337 infrastructure for local development and testing.
 The tool provides:
 1. Ethereum execution client with support to fork EVM mainnet and testnet
 2. Uses an ephemeral in-memory execution client that is completely destroyed and starts a fresh instance during each Betsy run
-3. Prefunded default accounts with private keys with custom Genesis block configuration
+3. Prefunded default accounts with private keys
 4. Predeployed entrypoint point [releases/v0.7](https://github.com/eth-infinitism/account-abstraction/tree/releases/v0.7) contract -
 5. Pick from multiple ERC 4337 Bundler clients
 6. Realtime ERC 4337 userOp mempool explorer UI